dpurkays/anime-matchmaker-server/README.md

 To run this project locally, follow these steps:

-1. Clone this repo and server side repo: [Anime Matchmaker Client Repo](https://github.com/dpurkays/anime-matchmaker)
+1. Clone this repo and client-side repo: [Anime Matchmaker Client Repo](https://github.com/dpurkays/anime-matchmaker)

 Do the following in both folders (anime-matchmaker and anime-matchmaker-server):